-SLOPE WETLANDS Hydrologic Functions - Indicators that the site functions to reduce flooding and stream erosion S 4.0.
+SLOPE WETLANDS Hydrologic Functions - Indicators that the site functions to reduce flooding and stream eros sion S 4.0.
 Does the site have the potential to reduce flooding and stream erosion?
 S 4.1.
 Characteristics of plants that reduce the velocity of surface flows during storms: Choose the points appropriate for the description that best fits conditions in the wetland.
-Stems of plants should be thick enough (usually > \frac{1}{8} in), or dense enough, to remain erect during surface flows.
-Dense, uncut, rigid plants cover > 90% of the area of the wetland All other conditions Rating of Site Potential If score is: 1 = M v 0 = L Record the rating on the state of the points appropriate flows during storms: Choose the points appropriate for the points appropriate for the description that best fits conditions in the wetland.
-Stems of plants should be thick enough (usually > \frac{1}{8} in), or dense enough, to remain erect during surface flows.
-Dense, uncut, rigid plants cover > 90% of the area of the wetland points = 1 Points = 0 Record the rating on the plants of the points appropriate for the description of the points appropriate for the description that best fits conditions of the description of the plants should be thick enough (usually > \frac{1}{8} in), or dense enough, to remain erect during surface flows.
-Points = 1 Points = 0 Record the rating on the plants cover > 90% of the area of the wetland points = 1 Points = 0 0 the first page S 5.0.
+Stems of plants should be thick enough (usually > \frac{1}{8} \\ in), or dense enough, to remain erect during surface flows.
+Dense, uncut, rigid plants cover > 90% of the area of the wetland All other conditions Rating of Site Potential If score is: 1 = M 0 the first page S 5.0.
 Does the landscape have the potential to support the hydrologic functions of the site?
 S 5.1.
 Is more than 25% of the area within 150 ft upslope of wetland in land uses or cover that generate excess surface runoff?
 Yes = 1 No = 0 1 Rating of Landscape Potential If score is: v 1 = M0 = L Record the rating on the score is:0 = L the first page S 6.0.
 Are the hydrologic functions provided by the site valuable to society?
 S 6.1.
 Distance to the nearest areas downstream that have flooding problems: The sub-basin immediately down-gradient of site has flooding problems that result in damage to human or natural resources (e.g., houses or salmon redds) Surface flooding problems are in a sub-basin farther down-gradient No flooding problems anywhere downstream points = 0 1 S 6.2.
 Has the site been identified as important for flood storage or flood conveyance in a regional flood control plan?
 Yes = $2 \frac{N_0 - 0}{N_0}$ 0 Total for S 6 Add the points in the boxes above 1 Rating of Value If score is:2-4 = H the first page

 These questions apply to wetlands of all HGM classes.
 HABITAT FUNCTIONS - Indicators that site functions to provide important habitat H 1.0.
 Does the site have the potential to provide habitat?
 H 1.1.
 Structure of plant community: Indicators are Cowardin classes and strata within the Forested class.
 Check the Cowardin plant classes in the wetland.
 Up to 10 patches may be combined for each class to meet the threshold of 1⁄4 ac or more than 10% of the unit if it is smaller than 2.5 ac.
 Add the number of structures checked.
 Aquatic bed 0 H 1.2.
 Hydroperiods Check the types of water regimes (hydroperiods) present within the wetland.
 The water regime has to cover more than 10% of the wetland or 1⁄4 ac to count (see text for descriptions of hydroperiods).
-Permanently flooded or inundatedSeasonally flooded or inundatedSeasonally flooded or inundatedSaturated onlyPermanently flowing stream or river in, or adjacent to, the wetlandSeasonally flowing stream in, or adjacent to, the wetland 1 H 1.3.
+Permanently flooded or inundated H 1.3.
 Richness of plant species Count the number of plant species in the wetland that cover at least 10 ft .
 Different patches of the same species can be combined to meet the size threshold and you do not have to name the species.
-Do not include Eurasian milfoil, reed canarygrass, purple loosestrife, Canadian thistle If you counted: > 19 species 5 - 19 species points = 1 H 1.4.
+Do not include Eurasian milfoil, reed canarygrass, purple loosestrife, Canadian thistle If you counted: > 19 species points = 2 5 - 19 species points = 1 H 1.4.
 Interspersion of habitats Decide from the diagrams below whether interspersion among Cowardin plants classes (described in H 1.1), or the classes and unvegetated areas (can include open water or mudflats) is high, moderate, low, or none.
 If you have four or more plant classes or three classes and open water, the rating is always high.
-None = 0 points Low = 1 point Moderate = 2 points All three diagrams in this row are HIGH = 3points
+None = 0 points Low = 1 point Moderate = 2 points All three diagrams in this row are HIGH = 3points 0